 .avif)

-• Avoid strenuous activity, heavy lifting, bending, and twisting motions for the first 72 hours following your procedure.
+First 72 Hours• Avoid strenuous activity, heavy lifting, bending, and twisting motions for the first 72 hours following your procedure.

 • Gentle, short walks are encouraged and may help reduce stiffness, but stop immediately if you experience increased pain.